sgeos/sgeos.github.io/_posts/2016-02-16-ion-dtn-as-a-service-on-freebsd.markdown

 - **iondtn_config** : location of the configuration file
 - **iondtn_log_dir** : directory **ion.log** is placed in

-The status command checks to see if the **rfxclock** daemon subcomponent of ion is running.
+The status command polls the various ion subcomponents.
 The rest of the script should be straight forward.

 **/usr/local/etc/rc.d/iondtn**